VideoScribe

 How much is VideoScribe?

-Why Trust Me for This VideoScribe Review
+Why Trust Me for This Review

 My name is Nicole Pav, and I am a consumer first and foremost, just like you.
-I understand the frustration of reading a company’s description of their own product and learning almost nothing about how the software will actually work.
+I understand the frustration of reading a company’s description of its own product and learning almost nothing about how the software will actually work.

 Knowing what’s actually in the box without paying to open it yourself should be easy and painless.
 Instead, it’s often confusing and time-consuming.
 That’s why my reviews will always be 100% based on personal experience and written, so you can quickly find out whether or not a product is for you.

 Between my amateur art hobby and the various projects I have completed, I’ve experimented with a dozen different software programs that offer video animation services.
-From complex paid programs to open source downloads, I understand what it means to learn a program from scratch.
+From complex paid programs to open-source downloads, I understand what it means to learn a program from scratch.
 I’ve spent several days experimenting with VideoScribe so that I could provide a first-hand report with clear language and details.
 I am not endorsed by Sparkol or any other company to review VideoScribe, so you can trust that this review will be completely unbiased.

 I’ve even contacted their support team and asked a simple question to learn more about the program and to see how well it functioned.
 Screenshots from that exchange are available in the “Reasons Behind My Ratings” section below.